-Governance and i narrative reporting (continued) Accounting policies The Council adopted IAS 19 (revised), relating to accounting for employee benefits, in the financial statements and we agreed with management's decision to restate prior year comparatives due to the material nature of the adjustment.
-There was no overall impact on the prior year net assets position as a result of this adjustment.
-No newly effective accounting standards are expected to have a material impact on next year's financial statements.
-The financial statements have been appropriately prepared on a going concern basis.
-Page 20 Control observations Our testing of the design and operation of financial controls over significant risk points confirms that generally, controls relating to financial systems and procedures are designed appropriately and operating effectively.
-In our interim management report we noted opportunities for management to further strength the control environment in relation to financial reconciliations and the senior officer's register of interests.
-Page 27 Performance man agement arrangements Performance management Our work has identified that the Council's Best Value and performance management arrangements are now well established.
-The Council's Changing for the Future programme continues to be the mechanism for identifying corporate improvement and achieving efficiencies to deliver balanced budgets.
+Control Our testing of the design and operation of financial controls over significant risk points confirms that generally, controls Page 2 observations relating to financial systems and procedures are designed appropriately and operating effectively.
+In our interim observations management report we noted opportunities for management to further strength the control environment in relation to financial reconciliations and the senior officer's register of interests.
+Governance and n narrative reporting Governance and Over-arching and supporting corporate governance arrangements provide a framework for organisational decision-making.
+Page narrative The annual governance statement identifies no major weaknesses in governance or internal control arrangements.
+24reporting Performance man agement arrangements Performance Our work has identified that the Council's Best Value and performance management arrangements are now well established.
+Pag management The Council's Changing for the Future programme continues to be the mechanism for identifying corporate improvement and 29- achieving efficiencies to deliver balanced budgets.
 The arrangements for scrutiny of performance are considered to be maturing, demonstrating a commitment to continuous improvement.
 The Council monitors statutory performance indicators throughout the year and completes the Local Government Benchmarking Framework exercise.
-Page: 29-3 National reports We have considered the Council's arrangements in responding to Audit Scotland national study Health Inequalities in Scotland .
+We have considered the Council's arrangements in responding to Audit Scotland national study Health Inequalities in Scotland.
 Our work identified that despite this report not being formally considered by the Council, the issues in relation to health inequalities had been considered as part of the single outcome agreement.
-Page 30 We completed our work on the follow up of Audit Scotland's Major Capital Investment in Councils report (stage one) and found that the Council has satisfactory control in place surrounding major capital investment.
+We completed our work on the follow up of Audit Scotland's Major Capital Investment in Councils report (stage one) and found that the Council has satisfactory control in place surrounding major capital investment.
 We also completed our work on the follow up of Audit Scotland's Arms Length External Organisations: Are you getting it right?
 Report.
 We identified some areas of improvement in relation to this report, however, overall found that the Council had achieved 'basic and better' practice.
-We have substantially completed our review of Major Capital Investment in Councils (stage 2) and will report our findings in due course.
+We have substantially completed our review of Major Capital Investment in Councils (stage 2) and will report our findings in opinion and conclusions on statements for 2013-14.
+It is charged with governance at addressed to both those scope and nature of our audit were set out in our audit strategy document scrutiny committee at the